lyz-code/blue-book/docs/molecule.md

 They've removed the `lint` command, the reason behind is that there are two different testing methods which are expected to be run in very different ways.
 Linting should be run per entire repository.
 Molecule executions are per scenario and one project can have even >100 scenarios.
 Running lint on each of them would not only slowdown but also increase the maintenance burden on linter configuration and the way is called.

-They recommend users to run `ansible-lint` using `pre-commit` with or without `tox.
+They recommend users to run `ansible-lint` using `pre-commit` with or without `tox`.
 That gives much better control over how/when it is updated.

 You can see an example on how to do this in the [CI configuration section](#ci-configuration).